 The lupini will then “pop” out of its’ shell and into your mouth.
 Years of practice 😉

 The true lupini experts can flip the beans in their mouth with just a flip created with their thumb and index finger.

-Once again, consumption of lupini beans is not recommended for those individuals which have nut allergies.
+Once again, the consumption of lupini beans is not recommended for those individuals who have nut allergies.

 Recipes with Lupini:

 As was mentioned, lupini make a great addition to any appetizer or cheese board.
 In fact, they are great with marinated olives.